Manager Experience: Exploring the Future to Design Solutions Today

 KEY OUTCOMES

-Stakeholder Alignment: A clear, collective understanding of the current challenges set the stage for collaborative solutioning
+Stakeholder Alignment: A clear, collective understanding of the current challenges set the stage for collaborative future visioning

-Innovative Solutions: The idea generation activity led to a diverse range of innovative solutions, empowering stakeholders with inspiring ideas to address the identified challenges
+Innovative Solutions: An idea generation activity led to a diverse range of innovative solutions, empowering stakeholders with inspiring ideas to address the prioritized challenges

-Actionable Insights: Post-workshop engagement helped connect the ideal future vision to work that can be done in the near term
+Actionable Insights: Post-workshop engagement helped connect the ideal future vision to work to be done in the near term

 CHALLENGE